Information for New Students

 Your first contact with the Office of the Bursar will be after you accept your offer to attend Penn State.

-In addition to the enrollment fee, all degree-seeking students must have a General Deposit on account.
+In addition to the enrollment fee, all degree-seeking undergraduate students must pay a General Deposit.

 If you will be residing in University housing, you will also have to pay a Housing Deposit.